ibm-messaging/mq-golang/README.md

 # mq-golang
-This package demonstrates how you can call IBM MQ from applications written in the Go language.
+This repository demonstrates how you can call IBM MQ from applications written in the Go language.

+The repository also includes a program to export MQ statistics to a Prometheus server.

 ## Description